 In this tutorial, I will show you a simple Ultrasonic Sound Generator that can be used for various purposes such as a sound generator, mosquito repeller, and like this.
 This project uses an astable mode multivibrator with IC 555 which produces the desired frequency by altering the variable resistance.
 Here I will show you how to make an ultrasonic sound generator using this simple mechanism.

 Human beings can hear this ultrasonic sound in the range of 1 Hz to 20 kHz.
-We are determined frequency above 20 kHz is termed as ultrasonic sound.
-Animals like cats, dogs, insects, mosquitoes, bats have the ability to hear this ultrasonic sound.
+We are determined frequency above 20 kHz is termed ultrasonic sound.
+Animals like cats, dogs, insects, mosquitoes, and bats have the ability to hear this ultrasonic sound.

-A step by step process of making an ultrasonic sound generator using an IC 555 timer is given below.
+A step-by-step process of making an ultrasonic sound generator using an IC 555 timer is given below.

 Must Read Ultrasonic Distance Meter Using Arduino

 - 5V Power Supply

 At first, we will put a 555 timer IC on the breadboard.
 As per the circuit diagram, we will then connect pin 4 and pin 8 together and connect directly to the Vcc terminal.
 Also, connect pin 1 directly to the ground terminal of the power supply.

 A 10 KΩ potentiometer will be placed right on the breadboard.
 Then its right terminal will be connected with IC pin 2 and its left terminal will be connected with IC pin 7 and also connected with Vcc with a resister value of 1 KΩ.